 Program participants are invited to send “visual letters” to children their own ages in China.
 Teaching kits are available to facilitate teaching about China and about making art.
 Each teaching kit is unique and consists of nine or ten original pictures by Chinese children, a study guide and a description of the pictures that come with the kit.
 A selection of Michigan artwork is then sent to China as a gift to the children of China.
-An announcement about the art exchange usually is sent to county MSUExtension offices in the fall.
-The deadline for submitting artwork to the State 4-H Office is usually early May.
+An announcement about the art exchange is sent to county MSU Extension offices in the fall.
+The deadline for submitting artwork to the State 4-H International Exchange Programs Coordinator is in the spring.
 The 4-H Children’s Art Exchange kits are available for year-round use.
-(The study guide and description of the pictures from Kit A are also available in the Resources section below.)
-Contact your county MSU Extension office to borrow materials.
+Contact your county MSU Extension office to borrow materials and learn more.

-This kit is filled with silk dance costumes, papier-mache masks, rice straw hats, ribbon sticks and music for the Chinese Children’s Ribbon Dance.
+This kit is filled with silk dance costumes, papier-mâché masks, rice straw hats, ribbon sticks and music for the Chinese Children’s Ribbon Dance.
 The materials help young people learn about classical and folk dance in China.
 This kit has been retired and only available per special request to State Program Coordinator Jan Brinn email@example.com.

 For more information on how to get involved as a youth or volunteer, contact your county MSU Extension office or

-Participants learned about visual arts, crafts, sewing and textile projects at the 2017 Michigan 4-H Creative Arts Celebration Workshop.
+Participants learned about visual arts, crafts, sewing and textile projects at the 2019 Michigan 4-H Creative Arts Celebration Workshop.

 Michigan’s 4-H Children’s Art Exchange with China has been positively impacting youth for over 25 years.